 Emeritus Professor Geoff Rice, 'Fresh Answers to Old Puzzles: on the Centenary of the 1918 influenza pandemic'

 10 April 2018

 David Littlewood: ‘Beyond Baxter and Briggs: Attitudes Towards Military Service Among New Zealand’s Great War Conscripts’

 9 October 2018

 Canterbury Museum's exhibition Exhibition: Canterbury and World War One: Lives Lost, Lives Changed opened on 30 November 2017.
 The displays follow the experiences of Cantabrians who served on the battlefields of Europe and the Middle East as well as those they left behind.
 The exhibition runs until 11 November 2018.
 Admission is free.

-The Air Force Museum of New Zealand is preparing a new exhibition.
+The Air Force Museum of New Zealand has a new exhibition.